Silent Trains in Japan: Why Your Ringtone Is Noise

-Japanese trains and buses run on a shared understanding — keep voices low, phones on silent (called "manner mode"), no calls, no audio leak.
-Break it and you won't get yelled at.
-You'll just feel thirty strangers' polite not-looking.
-Worse than a telling-off.
+Japanese trains run on quiet voices, phones on 'manner mode,' no calls, no audio leak.
+Break it and you won't get yelled at — just felt.
+Worse.

 Taking a phone call on the train